Tadashi: Enabling AI-Based Automated Code Generation With Guaranteed Correctness: Implementation of

 \subsection{Legality Checking}

 After a transformation concludes, the legality check is invoked on the same node.
 The legality check implements the principles described in Section~\ref{sec:polyhedral}.
 Each step of the legality check in Algorithm~\ref{alg:legality} can be implemented with a single ISL function.
 Algorithm~\ref{alg:legality} is applied after every transformation with the exception of \verb!SET_PARALLEL!.
 For the legality of parallel loops the entry in $\delta$ corresponding to the loop should be $0$, and this can be achieved with a slight modification to Algorithm~\ref{alg:legality}: we use the \emph{partial} schedule instead of the complete schedule in steps~\ref{aln:dmn}~and~\ref{aln:rng}, and in step~\ref{aln:leset} we compute $M_{<}=\{ \vec{d} \to \vec{0} : \vec{d} \in \delta \land \vec{d} <_{\text{LEX}}\vec{0} \}$ and $M_{>}=\{ \vec{d} \to \vec{0} : \vec{d} \in \delta \land \vec{d} >_{\text{LEX}}\vec{0} \}$ and check if they are both empty in step~\ref{aln:check}.
 Figure~\ref{fig:legality} shows two examples of the process of checking legality.
+Checking legality starts with the dependency graph $G$ at the top, which, in case of Listing~\ref{lst:simple-scop}, is one vertex with a loop edge.
+The domain and range of the map (below $G$), which indicates that statement instance $S[i, j]$ depends on $S[i, j-1]$, are transformed according to the schedule $\theta$.
+The resulting transformed map is shown below (dotted rectangle).
+If the difference between the (transformed) domain and the (transformed) range, denoted by $\delta$, is lexicographicaly positive, the schedule is legal (left side, the $\theta$ from Figure~\ref{sf:schedule-ipj-j}), otherwise the schedule is not legal (right side, the $\theta$ from Figure~\ref{sf:schedule-i-mj}).